thefonso/docler_css_talk/epic_css_workshop.md

 (Time permiting) As a group, we'll use SASS to style the app together and highlight some of the things that can be done.

-#Docler examples
+#Project examples

 Now let's explore sass in one of our projects.
-And discuss the arcitecture used to employ sass.
+And discuss the architecture used to employ sass.

-Example of sass used in Docler Portal.
 Open these files...

 _channelpage.scss